benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 every week in an after-school friendly timeslot (perhaps 4pm-6pm).
 This room needs to have one computer per student (either a lab machine or personal laptop) which can run a modern web browser (Chrome, Firefox, Safari).
-One of our computer labs in Building #145 should do the job initially.
+One of our computer labs in Building #145 should do the job.

 ### Personnel